MawCeron/the-portrait/novel/02_chapter_two.md

 Francesco returned home practically glowing.
 Not because the portrait was underway—it wasn't—but because he had just shaken hands with genius.
 He might as well have been knighted.

-"He called me _signore_," Francesco told me that evening, still marveling.
+"He called me signore," Francesco told me that evening, still marveling.
 "Not as formality—really meant it.
 As if I were someone worth remembering."

 I smiled and said nothing.
 Already, I could see the shape of what was coming.

----

 A week later, Leonardo sent word that he was ready to begin.
 Would I come to his studio?
 Would tomorrow morning suit?